-College of Education > Student Resources > Academic Advising > Spring 2020 Final Exam Relief FAQ
+College of Education > Student Resources > Advising Office > Spring 2020 Final Exam Relief FAQ

 On the evening of June 3, 2020, DePaul University Faculty Council passed a resolution aiming to bring some relief to all students as they approach their final exams during this difficult time in our history.
 To alleviate any confusion regarding the resolution, the College of Education solicited questions from our students and the answers to those questions are below.

 The new policy, passed by Faculty Council and approved by the Provost on June 3, 2020, gives faculty three options for responding to the current crisis.
 These options are the following: